asigalov61/Euterpe-X/Aux-Data/README.md

 ***

-### This is a database to enable Text-To-Music functionality
+### Euterpe X Aux Data is a database to enable Text-To-Music functionality
 ### The pickle file contains ~160k+ songs titles, artists names, velocities maps, and actual begining of the songs (first 200 notes) to prime the model

+### The database is now hosted on [Hugging Face](https://huggingface.co/asigalov61/Euterpe-X)

 ***